Skip to content

 Function Basics

-Kids, I've actually seen someone write a ten-thousand-line program with just main() one function from start to finish, with all the code tangled together like spaghetti.
-Obviously, this person doesn't really understand functions (beginners excepted).
+Kids, I have actually seen people write code where the entire program is ten thousand lines long with only a main() function, with all the code piled together like spaghetti.
+Obviously, this person doesn't quite understand functions (beginners excepted).

-What's it like to read that?
-Variables are everywhere, logic is hopelessly tangled, and changing one feature means reading the entire file for fear of pulling one thread and unraveling the whole thing.
-Frankly, forget about showing this kind of code to others—even after a week, you won't understand it yourself.
-The joke goes that only God can read it (though maybe after another week, even God won't be able to).
+What is it like to read this?
+Variables are everywhere, logic is inextricably tangled, and modifying a feature requires reading the entire text for fear that pulling one thread will move the whole body.
+Honestly, you can't even show this kind of code to others; after a week, even you won't understand it.
+The joke is that only God can understand it now (though perhaps even God won't understand it in another week).

-Functions are the core tool for solving this problem.
-They let us wrap a piece of code that accomplishes a specific task into a named unit.
+Functions are the core tool to solve this problem.
+They allow us to encapsulate a piece of code that completes a specific task into a named unit.
 When we need it, we simply call it by name without worrying about the internal implementation details.
-In this chapter, starting from the most basic concepts, we will thoroughly nail down the fundamentals of functions: definition styles, parameter passing, return values, and scope.
+In this chapter, starting from the most basic concepts, we will thoroughly clarify the basics of function definition, parameter passing, return values, and scope.

 Before writing a function, we need to understand two concepts: declaration and definition.
-A declaration tells the compiler "a function like this exists," providing only the function name, return type, and parameter list without the function body.
-A definition provides the complete implementation.
+A declaration tells the compiler "such a function exists," providing only the function name, return type, and parameter list, without the function body.
+A definition, on the other hand, provides the complete implementation.

 cpp